realjenius/realjenius.com/content/post/java/why-wakefield-matters.md

 date: 2023-12-15
 ---

-[Project Wakefield](https://wiki.openjdk.org/display/wakefield) is the effort to rebuild support the [Wayland](https://wayland.freedesktop.org/) display server in the JDK, allowing Java-based desktop apps to be native Wayland clients.
+[Project Wakefield](https://wiki.openjdk.org/display/wakefield) is the effort to build support for the [Wayland](https://wayland.freedesktop.org/) display server in the JDK, allowing Java-based desktop apps to be native Wayland clients.
 This project has moved from an interesting effort with some momentum, to a far more important project than ever before.

 <!--more-->